 Header files that must be installed are specified by the 'HEADERS' family of variables.
 Headers can be installed in includedir, oldincludedir, pkgincludedir or any other directory you may have defined (see Section 2.3 [Uniform], page 3).
-For instance will install the two files as \$(includedir)/foo.h and \$(includedir)/bar.h.
+For instance will install the two files as \$(includedir)/foo.h and \$(includedir)/bar/bar.h (see Section 6.3 [Alternative], page 27).